twocentstudios/twocentstudios.github.com/_posts/2016-06-25-a-deep-dive-into-ios- messages-extensions.markdown

 ### Exit Point

 The exit point of an Messages Extension in the general case will be a call to `MSConversation.insert` followed by `MyMessagesAppViewController.dismiss` and can be called from any part of your extension.
-This inserts a message (that your extension has just finished crafting) into the Message.app's main text field allowing the user to (optionally) tap the send button.
+This inserts a message (that your extension has just finished crafting) into the Messages.app's main text field allowing the user to (optionally) tap the send button.

 In our case, we're channeling all user actions into the delegate method: